Earn freebies for testing products

 Once a task is completed, you send the company a link to a blog comment/Twitter post or submit a 'report' of a conversation with a friend.
 You'll be ranked based on how often and how well you share.

 The sites say you should never spam about the products, and you can share both positive and negative experiences – what you say is up to you.

 Always let people know you got the product for free.
 Ensure those you talk to understand you're a member of a scheme and are trialling the product for nothing.

 Under consumer law, people need to ensure that if they are paid or get a product free, posts or comments are clearly labeled as such.
-See this open letter from the Competition & Markets Authority for more.
+For more, see this Influencers Guide from the Advertising Standards Authority and Competition & Markets Authority.